 Model-to-Model transformations are a part of model-driven engineering (MDE).
-These transformations involve transforming one model into another to adapt, enhance or refine it for its purpose.
+These transformations involve transforming one model into another. a model is an abstraction of representation and behavior within a system.

 The process of performing a model-to-model transformation is to convert one model into another, while preserving or adapting its underlying semantics and structure [43].

-This is quite similar to what our tool described in this thesis is doing.
+This is usually done by traversing its structure, and extracting data and transforming its format to fit the model it should be transformed into.
+This allows a model described within one domain to be transformed into another automatically.